Purely GHZ-like entanglement is forbidden in holography: Introduction

 The possible structures of multiparty entanglement are extremely rich.
 Already, when we consider three qubits, there are two inequivalent forms of three-party entanglement, represented by the GHZ and W states, indicating that the three-party entanglement of a state cannot be measured by a single quantity.
 A general entangled state in three $d$-dimensional systems involves $d^3$ parameters; local unitary transformations on each party only contribute $d^2$ parameters, so the number of inequivalent structures grows rapidly with the size of the parties.

 Evidence has been accumulating for the importance of multiparty entanglement in holography.
 It was conjectured in \cite{Susskind:2014yaa} that GHZ-like entanglement could play an important role in holography.
 In multiboundary wormholes \cite{Balasubramanian:2014hda}, there are regimes where the dual state is purely bipartite entangled and others where multipartite entanglement is important.
 The entanglement structures found in these wormhole studies were consistent with a random state model.
 In \cite{Cui:2018dyq}, it was conjectured that three-party holographic states have mostly bipartite entanglement structure; this was motivated by the observation that a bipartite model sufficed to account for the entanglement entropies of the holographic states across all bipartitions.
 In \cite{Akers:2019gcv}, a new probe of three-party entanglement between parties $A, B, C$ was devised by taking the difference of the reflected entropy and the mutual information of the reduced density matrix $\rho_{AB}$ on two of the parties, $R^{(3)}(A:B) = S_R(A:B)-I(A:B)$.
 This has been referred to as the Markov gap \cite{Hayden:2021gno} or the residual information \cite{Balasubramanian:2024ysu}.
 This is non-vanishing only for states with genuine three-party entanglement.
 It is non-zero for some holographic states, establishing that they cannot be described by the bipartite model \cite{Umemoto:2019jlz, Akers:2019gcv}.
-Another probe of three-party entanglement is the genuine multi-entropy $GM^{(3)}$ introduced in \cite{Gadde:2023zzj}, and further developed in \cite{Harper:2024ker,Iizuka:2025ioc}.
+Another probe of three-party entanglement is the genuine multi-entropy $GM^{(3)}$, which is constructed from the multi-entropy $S^{(3)}$.
+The multi-entropy $S^{(3)}$ was introduced in \cite{Gadde:2022cqi} (see also \cite{Penington:2022dhr}).
+A decomposition of $S^{(3)}$ which removes bipartite contributions was first proposed in \cite{Gadde:2023zzj}, and further developed in \cite{Harper:2024ker}.
+In \cite{Iizuka:2025ioc} this was systematized to define genuine multi-entropies $GM^{(n)}$ as signals of $n$-party entanglement constructed from the multi-entropies $S^{(n)}$.